philclub/usc/docs/about.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE WEBSITE OR THE USE OR OTHER DEALINGS IN THE WEBSITE.

-This website is not endorsed by the University of Southern California or the USC School of Philosophy.
-Opinions and views expressed on this website do not represent or reflect the views of USC, the USC School of Philosophy, or the faculty.

 ## License